-It doesn’t take a shrink to figure out how Priya Parker became a master of collaboration.
+It doesn’t take a shrink to figure out how Priya Parker became a master of gathering.
 Raised in a biracial American-Indian household, she grew up with two very different family trees that were both literally and figuratively a world apart from one another.
 To her, communication was an essential part of creating and maintaining lasting connections.

 Over the last two decades, Priya has dedicated her career to studying and teaching the art of conflict resolution.
 She is a strategic advisor, trainer, as well as the executive producer and host of the New York Times podcast ‘Together Apart’.